fdiengott/portfolio-svelte/src/routes/blogs/articles/tokens-are-a-commodity-sort-of.md

 Class B tokens won’t work for tasks that are specification-incomplete, where a user can’t describe the output before putting in the prompt, can only know its quality after seeing it.
 For example, if I were to try to discover a new material with the intent to replace concrete, I couldn't tell a model what the solution will be; I can only show it answers in the past that didn’t work, but were on the right track.
 These sorts of use cases are at the cutting edge of human intelligence, there are no correct solutions to train a model on, and the data is sparse.

 And this is where unbounded value lies.
 If an open source model can’t do drug discovery, then it’s possible a foundation model, outputting Class A tokens, can create a drug that has such immense value that it changes the global economy.
-Technological or scientific improvements that propel humanity into the future, producing goods or services that improve all of society are the most valued good and the thing we _should_ be striving for with AI most of all.
+Technological or scientific improvements that propel humanity into the future, producing goods or services that improve all of society are the most valued good and the thing we _should_ be striving for with AI most.

 Another way this situation could go is with specialized models.
 We live in a world so far where the best AI technologies are general purpose AI models (not to be confused with the unhelpful and overused term AGI).
 However, we could have found ourselves in a different world, and we might end up in a future where specialized models dethrone general models and they have the most value.
 For example, imagine a model used for reviewing medical scans that can, with incredible accuracy, predict if a mass is benign or not.
 This sort of paradigm, depending on the level of competition in the specific sector, would be much harder to commodify.
 If the world went in this sort of direction, I would update far in the differentiated tokens direction and away from the commodification argument.

-## Is Differentiation Durable
+## Is Differentiation Durable?

 I haven't yet addressed what I see as two elephants in the room.
 Class A tokens today are Class B tokens tomorrow, which I'll refer to as the commodification ratchet.
 Should we expect the size of the window between Class A and Class B tokens to shrink, stay the same, or disappear entirely?
 I'll refer to this as the shrinking window problem.